SlyCyberLab/slytech-blog/src/content/blog/identity-governance-portal.md

 The system runs as four connected pieces.
 A PowerShell script pulls identity data from Microsoft Graph every week and writes a versioned JSON snapshot to disk.
 A second script compares the current snapshot to the previous one and generates a delta report.
 A Microsoft Fluent-styled dashboard reads both JSON files and renders the results.
 An Azure Function proxies requests to the Anthropic API so the AI Copilot can answer questions about the data without exposing keys in the frontend.

 ![Architecture diagram showing the full system flow](/images/00-architecture-diagram.png)

-The design principle was to keep it as simple as possible without making it look like a demo.
-Real enterprise governance tooling is mostly read operations on top of a directory.
-That is exactly what this is.

 ## Setting Up the App Registration